Anes2021/myB_blog_application/README.md

 ![Simple Admin System](https://img.shields.io/badge/🛡️%20Simple%20Admin%20System-darkred)
 Admins can view reported blogs, remove harmful content, and block users to ensure a safe community.

+## 💻 Technologies Used

+Our app is built using some of the latest and greatest technologies!
+Here’s what powers **My Blog App**:

+- 🎯 **Flutter**: The powerful UI toolkit that allows us to build natively compiled applications for mobile, web, and desktop from a single codebase.
+- 🔥 **Firebase**:
+  - **Firestore**: Our real-time NoSQL cloud database for storing and syncing data across all users instantly.
+  - **Storage**: Securely store and serve user-generated content like images and files.
+- 🗃️ **ObjectBox**: A super-fast and lightweight database solution for offline data storage, ensuring your data is always available, even when you're not connected to the internet.

+These technologies work together to provide a seamless and robust experience for our users. 🚀

 ## 📞 Contact Us

 If you have any questions or feedback, feel free to reach out: